bernhard-42/jupyter-cadquery/README.md

         from jupyter_cadquery.viewer.client import show, show_object
         ```

-        `show` works as in JupyterLab, while `show_object` views objects oncrementally as in CQ-Editor
+        `show` works as in JupyterLab, while `show_object` views objects incrementally as in CQ-Editor

 2) **Using a docker image**